-11. Applying the brush strips
+11. Applying the brush strips \

-A roll of soft brush strip is provided with your order to apply to the closing edges of each door, enabling them to close silently against the strike plate and also to protect the stile edges.
+If you have selected brush strips\, a roll of soft brush strip will be provided with your order to apply to the closing edges of each door, enabling them to close silently against the strike plate and also to protect the stile edges.
 Simply cut the desired lengths from the roll to match the full height of your doors from top to bottom.